dmx-systems/dmx-documentation/docs/user.rst

 Topics are always instances of their topic type.
 Associations are instances of their association type.

-In DMX, this difference is important to understand as you *can* visualize both layers, even in the same topic map!
+In DMX, this difference is important to understand as you *can* visualize both layers, even in the same topicmap!

 .. _user-simple-data-types: